 However, shrimp is believed to be high in cholesterol, with a 3-ounce piece having 166 mg of cholesterol.
 For anyone trying to avoid dietary cholesterol, you should keep this in mind.

 You will get enough carbohydrates from the potatoes and vitamins from the vegetables.
 All these make Caldo de Camaron a balanced diet low in calories and high in protein and fat.
 Also, remember that shrimp is among the top eight food allergies and anyone allergic to shellfish should avoid Caldo Camaron.

 From the nutrition facts, it is easy to see why Caldo de Camaron is a must-have stew either at home or whenever you visit a Mexican restaurant.
 It comes full of health benefits, even for those trying to watch their weight.
 Whether you are on a low-carbohydrate diet or not, you can indulge in Caldo de Camaron without feeling guilty.

 It is full of good vitamins that help you keep the cold and flu viruses at bay while enjoying a delicious meal.
 Caldo de Camaron is enjoyed on both cold and hot days, especially when you make it spicier.
 Some people believe that taking spicy food on a warm day can help your body cool, ideal in such weather.
 Also, the hotness of a spicy Caldo de Camaron stew will leave your tummy feeling warm and packed on a cold winter day.
 Treat your Mexican visitors to a delicious stew that they can resonate with for a homey feeling.

-Popular Articles About Traditional and Authentic Mexican Food
+Popular Articles About Authentic South American Food

 go back to American Cuisine